 Denmark

-Denmark boycotted the TPNW negotiations in 2017 and has consistently voted against the annual UN General Assembly resolutions on the Treaty, including in 2023.
+Denmark boycotted the negotiations on the Treaty on the Prohibition of Nuclear Weapons (TPNW) in 2017 and has consistently voted against the annual UN General Assembly resolutions on the Treaty, including in 2024.
 Denmark may sign and ratify or accede to the TPNW, but will have to make changes to its policies and practices to become compliant.

 TPNW Status